decentralised-home-automation-protocol/DHAP-Documentation/docs/reference/packet-types.md

 Example: `500|10000,2000,T`

-### Lease Response `Device`
+### Lease Response

+Sent from `Device`

-Device responds to a lease request if the ICD requested lease information
+Device responds to a lease request if the ICD requested lease information.

 ```
 510|mac,duration,interval